Dharmendra

-Early life
+Early and personal life

-Dharmendra was born Dharam Singh Deol in Sahnewal, a village in Ludhiana district, Punjab on 8 December 1935 to Kewal Kishan Singh Deol and Satwant Kaur into a Jat Sikh family.
+Dharmendra Kewal Krishan Deol was born in Nasrali, a village in Ludhiana district, Punjab, British India on 8 December 1935.
+He is the son of Kewal Krishan and Satwant Kaur, and was born into a Punjabi Jat family.
 His ancestral village is Dangon, near Pakhowal Tehsil Raikot, Ludhiana.

-He spent his early life in the village of Sahnewal and studied at Government Senior Secondary School at Lalton Kalan, Ludhiana, where his father was the village school headmaster.
+He spent his early life in the village of Sahnewal and studied at Government Senior Secondary School at Lalton Kalan, Ludhiana, where his father is the village school headmaster.
 He did his matriculation in Phagwara in 1952.
-In those days schools of Punjab came under Panjab University, Chandigarh.
+In those days, schools of Punjab came under Panjab University, Chandigarh.